ItsNovrix/Reddit-Automod/Command Templates/README.md

 Commands can be an excellent tool to quickly perform specific actions on posts/comments in your subreddit.
 Below is a list of the various commands and how they work.

-> **NOTE:** All commands were coded with a ! as the prefix, but you can customize them all as necessary to use any other prefix, such as @, #, or *.
+> **NOTE:** All commands were coded with a ! as the prefix, but you can customize them all as necessary to use any other prefix, such as the @, #, or * symbols.

 ---

 ## Comment_Command.yaml

-This command
+This command will respond to a comment made by a subreddit moderator when the predefined command is used.

 ## Comment_All_Posts_Locked_AutoResponse.yaml